-The 'Land uses' editor holds loss and infiltration properties only.
+The 'Land uses' editor basically holds soil properties only.
 Relevant land uses then need to be selected for each catchment individually, and the percentage of the catchment coverage for each land use also needs to be specified in the 'Catchments' editor.

 New land uses can be added using the 'Insert' button, or removed using the 'Delete' button.
 After inserting a new land use, a description ID should be specified.
+Then the hydrological model type for which the land use is to be used must be selected, amongst the two options below: